 How much credit is the Summer Institute worth?

-The Summer Institute is designed as a six credit graduate level course through SUNY Cortland.
-Those participants who are working on a master’s degree or post-graduate credit hours will register for the course through SUNY Cortland, but Seven Valleys will offer a partial tuition waiver to help cover the cost of the courses.
+The Summer Institute is designed as a six-credit graduate level course through SUNY Cortland.
+Those participants who are working on a master’s degree or post-graduate credit hours will register for the course through SUNY Cortland.
+Seven Valleys has some tuition stipends to help cover the cost of the courses.
 These credit hours can also be used as PD hours for still-new teachers in need of hours towards their teacher certification requirements.

-For those teachers who do not need graduate credit, you will receive a certificate of completion for 82.5 Professional Development hours for the three week session.
+If you are a teacher who does not need graduate credit, you will receive a certificate of completion for 82.5 Professional Development hours for the three-week session.
 These hours can be applied to teacher certification requirements, or be submitted to your school district for Inservice credit.
 Many of our former participants have been able to use their hours for salary increases at their districts, an added bonus of participating in the SI.
-The Seven Valleys Writing Project is a highly qualified provider of professional development sponsored by the TST BOCES.
+The Seven Valleys Writing Project is a registered provider of professional development sponsored by TST BOCES.